To be most effective, should you be optimistic or pessimistic?

 Your attitude about your work—and life in general—impacts your productivity and future success in several ways:

-- Collaboration: Your attitude can help or hinder your ability to collaborate with others and be part of a team.
+- Collaboration: Your attitude can help or hinder your ability to collaborate with others and be a team player.

-- Innovation and problem-solving: Your ability to solve problems or come up with creative solutions will be dictated by your attitude, too.
+- Innovation and problem-solving: Your ability to solve problems and be creative will be influenced by your attitude.